ciDSproj/insurance_prediction/README.md

 ## Build Regression Models
-Using scikit-learn, I built several models to predict the insurance costs and evaluated their fit.
+Using scikit-learn, I built several models to predict the insurance costs and evaluate their fit.

 The models that I built are Linear Regression, Random Forest, and Polynomial Regression.
 For each model it was determined: